Looking for an alternative to Mint?

 They created the YNAB budgeting plan, which consists of four basic rules:

-The YNAB website says that the average new user will save $200 in the first month alone.
+YNAB states that the average new user will save $200 in the first month alone.
 YNAB can help you create your budget, track your spending, create and track goals, form a debt payoff plan and more.

-And YNAB has a free 34-day trial so you can try it out at no cost.
+And YNAB has a free 34-day trial to try it out at no cost.

 4. EveryDollar

-The EveryDollar budgeting tool was created by popular personal finance expert Dave Ramsey.
-It helps you manage your money on the premise of the zero-sum budget.
+EveryDollar is a budgeting tool created by popular personal finance expert Dave Ramsey.
+It helps you manage your money on the premise of a zero-sum budget.

 It doesn’t offer much for features besides budgeting, but the program is easy to use.
 In addition, it shares Ramsey’s baby steps in case you want to take your finances to a higher level.